Has Pep Guardiola "ruined" football?

 Howard's comments came in relation to the US Men's National Team's appointment of Mauricio Pochettino, who Howard believes needs to rely on his principles rather than become another Pep-regen.

-As Howard said, "when I look at his [Pochettino] Tottenham teams, it was two banks of four plus two at the top and then when they broke, they broke with four players, they allowed them to express themselves and then ultimately they were rock-solid defensively or at least tried to be."
+As Howard said, "when I looked at his [Pochettino] Tottenham teams, it was two banks of four plus two at the top and then when they broke, they broke with four players, they allowed them to express themselves and then ultimately they were rock-solid defensively or at least tried to be."

 Want to see more like this?
 Follow us here for daily sports news, profiles and analysis!